hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Lua Leaderboards.md

 # Lua Leaderboards

-This tutorial will demonstrate sending a score from your game, creating a Leaderboard entry from it, and setting up a message interceptor/listener to process specific messages sent to the currently authenticated player.
+This tutorial shows how to send a score from your game, create a Leaderboard entry from it, and set up a message interceptor/listener to process specific messages sent to the currently authenticated player.

 ## Setting Up your Listener

-We'll be listening in for the newHighScore message which will trigger when our player submits a high score for the Leaderboard.
+We'll be listening in for the *newHighScore* message, which will trigger when our player submits a high score for the Leaderboard.

-First we'll create the function which will handle the message:
+First we'll create the function that will handle the message:

 ```
 local function onNewHighScoreMessage(newHighScoreMessage)